ZhgChg.Li

 GitHub Actions — Artifact

-Similar to Cache, even for Self-hosted Runner, the Artifact feature still operates through GitHub Cloud and is subject to usage limits ( free account starts at 500MB ).
+Regarding caching, currently even the Self-hosted Runner Artifact feature still uses GitHub Cloud, which is subject to usage limits ( Free accounts start at 500MB ).

-To achieve similar effects with a Self-hosted Runner, you can create a shared host directory or find other tools as alternatives.
+To achieve similar results with a self-hosted runner, you can create a shared host directory yourself or find alternative tools.

-Currently, I only use Artifact to store small data, such as error results from Snapshot Tests, test reports, etc.
+Therefore, I currently use Artifacts only to store small data, such as Snapshot Test errors, test reports, and so on.

-CI— Nightly Build Executing Snapshot + Unit Tests + Packaging + CD Deployment to Firebase App Distribution
+CI— Nightly Build Runs Snapshot + Unit Tests + Build + CD Deployment to Firebase App Distribution

-Every day at 3 AM, all tests (unit + snapshot tests) are automatically run against the main (develop or master) branch.
-If they fail, a failure notification is sent to the Slack workgroup; if successful, a version is packaged and deployed to Firebase App Distribution, with success/failure notifications sent to Slack.
+Automatically run all tests (unit + snapshot tests) every day at 3 AM on the main (develop or master) branch.
+If the tests fail, send a failure notification to the Slack workspace; if successful, build and deploy a version to Firebase App Distribution.
+Both build success and failure will trigger Slack notifications.

 CI-Nightly-Build-And-Deploy.yml